 Inspector Jack Pachuta is based in Cedarburg, Wisconsin but has hosted his seminars worldwide.

 If you would like Inspector Jack to contact you to discuss your requirements, please complete the form below.
+(Note that if you book Inspector Jack, I will earn a small amount of commission.)

 Or if you don't need a corporate team-building event, Inspector Jack can just run your murder mystery party for you.